ndanielsen/intermediate-cli-git-github/materials/0-refresher.md

 Checkout the repo: [Nicecream Icecream - Los Angeles's Finest Hipster Icecream Startup](https://github.com/ndanielsen/nicecream.github.io)

-The goal of this startup is to provide hip people of all ages with the latest ice-cool flavors.
-You can tell all your friends that you tasted it first.
+The goal of this Los Angeles based fictional startup is to provide hip people of all ages with the latest ice-cool flavors.
+You can tell all your friends that you tasted it first here.

 ### Exercise